 The Functional Assessment Staging Test (FAST) is another scale that describes the stages of dementia.
-Like the GDS Scale, FAST is a seven-stage system based more on one’s level of functioning and ability to perform activities of daily living (ADLs) than on cognitive decline.
-Note: A person may be at a different stage cognitively (GDS stage) than functionally (FAST stage).
+Like the GDS Scale, FAST is a seven-stage system based more on one’s level of functioning and ability to perform activities of daily living (ADLs) than cognitive decline.
+A person may be at a different stage cognitively (GDS stage) than functionally (FAST stage).

 |Functional Assessment Staging Test (FAST)